 You can find employment in your industry and enjoy a thriving arts and culture scene.
 It’s no wonder that most immigrants eye this city as their preferred place to live and work.

 How to Move to Vancouver, British Columbia

 You can take advantage of various programs to immigrate to Vancouver and get PR.
-The programs have different criteria that you must fulfill to qualify for immigration.
+The programs have different criteria that you must fulfil to qualify for immigration.
 The available programs that could be used for immigration to Vancouver are:

 The British Columbia Provincial Nominee Program (BC PNP)

 PNP is a group of programs that allows foreign workers to get permanent residency (PR) in different provinces including British Columbia (where Vancouver belongs).
 BC PNP has two main streams:

 You can apply for immigration if you have the required skills or business experience.
 Skilled workers will also need a job offer from a BC employer.

 Various professionals and students are eligible for moving to BC under the express entry program.
 It’s a fast track process that can grant you PR in only six months.
 You have to create an online Express Entry profile to get included in the express entry pool.